Social Management (BA)

 - The ability to prepare and realize a project, which can compete for local, national, EU and other international funds;

-- The understanding of economic aspects for operation of non-profit sector;
+- The understanding of economic aspects for operation of the non-profit sector;

-- The ability to lead, coordinate and plan a business process in non-profit organization;
+- The ability to lead, coordinate and plan a business process in a non-profit organization;

 - The ability of divergent thinking, critical judgment, creativity and overcoming problems;

 - The ability of human resources management, together with the basic ability to include hard-to-employ people in the work process;